 Ask your child to choose a text, book or story to read.
 Ask your child to write a letter to the main character in the text that includes the following:

 - Your child tells the main character about his or her favorite and least favorite parts of the book.

-- Your child to discusses the problem in the story and give his or her advice about a solution.
+- Your child discusses the problem in the story and gives his or her advice about a solution.